moononournation/Arduino_GFX/README.md

 Arduino_GFX is a Arduino graphics library supporting various displays with various data bus interfaces.

-This library start rewrite from Adafruit_GFX, TFT_eSPI, Ucglib and more...
+This library start rewrite from Adafruit_GFX, LovyanGFX, TFT_eSPI, Ucglib, and more...

 ## Various dat bus interfaces

+Arduino_GFX utilize Arduino Built-in SPI class to support 8-bit SPI for most platform.

-Most tiny display in hobbiest electronics world support 8-bit SPI, but some require 9-bit SPI.
-As I know, it should be the first Arduino display library that can support ESP32 9-bit hardware SPI.
-It is very important to support the displays (e.g. HX8357B, ...) that require 9-bit SPI interface.
+Most tiny display in hobbiest electronics world support 8-bit SPI.
+But some requires 9-bit SPI.
+Arduino_GFX should be the first Arduino display library that can use ESP32 SPI to support 9-bit hardware SPI.
+9-bit hardware SPI is important to support the displays that require 9-bit SPI interface. (e.g. HX8357B, ...)

 Larger display most likely not support standalone SPI since it is not fast enough to refresh the full screen details.
-Most of them can use 8-bit/16-bit Parallel interface.
+Most of them support 8-bit/16-bit Parallel interface.

+Some larger display requires 3-bit SPI + RGB combo interface, i.e. requires more than 3 + 24 pins.
+Most dev board have not enough GPIO to support this.
+Arduino_GFX will finally support this combo interface but will be in very low priority.
+Huge monthly donation may make it happen :P

 ## Ease of use
 #### Simple Declaration